thomscoder/orchestra/README.md

 # Orchestra

-I'm building this app as a project during my learning of Typescript, PWAs and CyberSec.
+I'm building this app as a project during my learning of Typescript, PWAs, Networking and CyberSec.
 The goal of this app is to simplify the sharing of small live sessions across devices.

 # How it works

 This app is currently a small remote Desktop application in which users can either share their screens or get the screen of other users and control the other end's device.
-It's room based so only those with the access token/key can access the live session.

-# Important

-- Currently works only with devices in the same network

 # How to run it?